 - In the Symbology pane, on the Vary symbology by attribute tab , expand the Rotation heading.
 In 2D layers, you will work with a single direction.
 In the case of a layer in the 3D Layers category of a scene, you can specify a rotation for any of the three axes, Tilt (X), Roll (Y), or Direction (Z).
 While you can set a rotation for all three axes simultaneously, be aware that it will be difficult to discern three variable values in a scene this way.

 - Choose a numeric field from the Field menu to vary the symbol rotation.

 - Choose <random> from the Field menu, and set the rotation range by specifying Minimum and Maximum degree values.
 Rotating symbols randomly is a good way to provide visual variety for nonthematic layers.

 - Write an expression to determine rotation.
 Choose Custom from the Field menu, or click the Set an expression button to open the Expression Builder dialog box.
 Write an expression and click Verify to validate it.
 Note that although an expression is valid, it may not return a valid numeric value for the rotation variable.
 You can filter the Expression Builder dialog box to show only numeric fields to help prevent this.

-- Geographic rotation has a zero in the North direction and rotation is calculated clockwise.
+- Geographic—Rotation starts at zero in the north direction and rotation is calculated clockwise.

-- Arithmetic rotation has a zero direction to the East and rotation is counterclockwise.
+- Arithmetic—Rotation starts at zero in the east direction and rotation is counterclockwise.
 This is the default.

 - To remove the rotation variable, choose <none> from the Field menu.